sayed3li97/Flutter-Firestore-CRUD/README.md

 - **Update** / **Edit** from firestore
 - **Delete** / **Remove** from firestore

-This source code designed for absolute beginner in Firebase Firestore and it demonstrates the simplest way to the basic functionalities above.
+This source code is designed for beginners in Firebase Firestore, and it demonstrates the simplest way to the basic functionalities above.

 ## Demo